-Interacting with Council
+Interacting with Council & Committees

 What does City Council do?

 City Council operates in accordance with several provincial statutes, the main ones being The Cities Act and The Planning and Development Act.
-City Council has only those powers which the Provincial Government has expressly given to it by statute.
+City Council has only those powers which the provincial government has expressly given to it by statute.

 City Council cannot make any decisions or take any action other than during an official meeting of City Council.
 All meetings are public, and all decisions are made publicly.